 Festivals and fanfare take over Tom McCall Waterfront Park

-Four days of guitars, bass, harmonicas, trumpets and hi-hats blaring the sounds of the blues from morning to night over the 4th of July weekend.
-The festival transforms Tom McCall Waterfront Park every year into multiple stages that have featured legendary crooners such as John Lee Hooker, Paul deLay, Blind Boys of Alabama and many others, plus it's all for a great cause.
+Listen to this: Four days of guitars, bass, harmonicas, trumpets, and hi-hats blaring the sounds of the blues from morning to night over the Fourth of July weekend.
+That’s what you’ll hear at this festival, which brings multiple stages to Tom McCall Waterfront Park.
+Over the years, those stages have featured legendary crooners such as John Lee Hooker, Paul deLay, Blind Boys of Alabama, and many others, and better yet, it's all for a great cause.
+Official Website

-Beer, beer and more beer!
-One of the longest running craft beer festivals in the US.
-Try over 80 independent craft beers from all over the country during this five-day event that also features live music, home brewing demos and a variety of food.
-The event is about a 15 minute walk from the hotel or hop on one of our complimentary bikes stationed in our lobby.
+Beer, beer, and more beer!
+At one of the longest-running craft beer festivals in the U.S., try more than 80 independent craft beers from all over the country.
+The five-day event also features live music, home brewing demos, and a variety of food.
+The festivities happen about a 15-minute walk from the hotel, or you can always hop on one of our complimentary bikes stationed in the lobby.
+Official Website

 During Feast Portland, the local culinary community and beyond comes together to celebrate one of the most creative and bountiful food destinations on the planet: the Pacific Northwest.
 The four-day event has garnered accolades from all kinds of media, including Tasting Table, which called it “the food festival to beat.”
 Official Website

 Under a large clear-top tent in downtown’s Pioneer Courthouse Square, cozy up with gas heaters and your fellow beer enthusiasts as you taste the flavors of the season.
 The options include more than 50 winter ales created just for the festival — all sure to get you in the holiday spirit.
 Official Website